 This fresh, flavour packed salad is a delicious accompaniment to Christmas meats.
 The fennel and mint as well as adding amazing flavour, are both brilliant digestive herbs so very helpful as part of a feast!!

-2 bulbs baby fennel, halved and thinly sliced
+- 2 bulb/s fennel -halved and thinly sliced

-1 large orange, peeled, halved and thinly sliced
+- 1 orange/s (large) peeled, halved and thinly sliced

-1 tablespoon natural yoghurt (or coconut yogurt for dairy-free)
+- 1 tbsp full-fat natural yoghurt (or coconut yogurt for dairy-free)

 - 2 tbsp orange juice

 - 1 tbsp olive oil -extra virgin

 - ¼ tsp sweet paprika